Highlights

 DAY 7 - DEPART (B)

 In the morning we will take the ferry back to the mainland.
-We will arrive back in Glasgow by mid afternoon.
+We should arrive back in Glasgow between 3pm & 3.30pm.

 The holiday starts and ends in Glasgow.
 Your guide will meet you at the entrance of Glasgow Queen Street railway station at 1pm.